c-bless/reveal/README.md

 **Build and Setup**

-1. Download AdminLTE / Bootstrap dependencies via `make deps`
-2. Build Docker Images `make build`. *It is recommended to changes passwords in environment variables before this step.*
+1. Download AdminLTE / Bootstrap dependencies and Build Docker Images `make build`. *It is recommended to changes passwords in environment variables before this step.*
-3. Run Docker Images `make run`
+2. Run Docker Images `make run`
-4. Create first user and import End of Life dates `make init-db`.
+3. Create first user and import End of Life dates `make init-db`.
 This needs to be done in a secound console window while images are running. (!!!
 Initial password for user admin is printed to stdout, make sure you note it ;) !!!)

 **Ports reachable on docker containers:**